vikchupak/AWS/services/iam/role.md

 # Role overrides other permissions

-*If I have direct permissions and assume a role with its permissions, are all permissions merged?*
+*If I have direct or group permissions and assume a role with its permissions, are all permissions merged?*

 ✅ **No — they are *not* merged.**